Follow the step by step process or choose what situation that best describes you:

 Although not scored as part of the LSAT, you must also produce a writing sample on a given topic.
 This will be sent to the law schools to which you apply for their review.

 Applications for the LSAT are taken online.
-The LSAT is given on Wednesdays and Saturdays in February, June, October and December.
+The LSAT is given on Mondays and Saturdays in November, January, March, June and July.
 Examination centers across Canada include:

 Receiving Your Score